 Matt Nagin is a comedian and author who creates in various modes…humorous rants, lyrical poems, extended suicide notes (okay, not that last part).
 Matt has published four books, appeared on two reality shows, acted in numerous TV and Film projects, and performed standup in seven countries.

-In addition to the above, Matt is grateful for all the strange opportunities the entertainment industry has brought him: he’s appeared on game shows, podcasts, radio programs, his work has been anthologized, he’s performed standup on a medical-oriented television show, created a rap video, hosted a film festival, and even was supposedly the first person ever to perform standup in English in Lisbon, Portugal.
+In addition to the above, Matt is grateful for all the strange opportunities the entertainment industry has brought him: he’s appeared on game shows, podcasts, radio programs, his work has been anthologized, he’s performed standup on TV, created a rap video, hosted a film festival, and even was the first person to perform standup in English in Lisbon, Portugal.
 (The show went great, but that’s probably because Matt’s way funnier when misinterpreted.)

-Perhaps most importantly, Matt has always tried to help others.
+Perhaps most importantly, Matt always tries to help others.
 He spent several years as a Talent and Show Coordinator for The Gotham Comedy Foundation, a charitable organization that brings comedians into hospitals and senior centers.
 Matt further has long been involved with the Crohn’s and Colitis Foundation, and, in 2019, was granted the Long Island Chapter’s Mission Award.
-As a thirty-year survivor of Crohn’s disease, and someone who persevered in spite of a challenging case of Covid-19 as well as getting hit by a car crossing the street, Matt’s life is proof of the healing power of laughter.
+As a thirty-year survivor of Crohn’s disease, Matt’s life is proof of the healing power of laughter.